lustered/cuteplayer/README.md

     .Control position of the song
     .Update slider as the song plays

 # Install

     ./install.sh

 ### MacOs

-    - Make sure you have python > 3.7 from python.org
+    - Make sure you have python > 3.7 < 3.9 from python.org
     otherwise an older version of tkinter will be used
     - Tk is a pain in the butt
-    - Pygame can be a pain ^
+    - Pygame==1.9.6 can be a pain ^
     - youtube-dl env setup can be a pain

     - ./install